Part of a series about the Innocence-Guilt Cultural Paradigm

 The Innocence-Guilt Color of Worldview is characterized by this key driver: Doing the right thing and/or avoiding doing the wrong thing.

 For many Americans, especially Americans of European heritage, the Innocence-Guilt cultural paradigm is what they most readily understand, as they grew up with that general mentality, and as did generations before them.
-They are accustomed to living with a strong sense of right and wrong, absolute moral laws, and presuppositions that all derived from internal and external moral compass points—personal conscience, religious standards, societal mores, and so forth.
+They are accustomed to living with a strong sense of right and wrong, absolute moral laws, and presuppositions that are all derived from internal and external moral compass points—personal conscience, religious standards, societal mores, and so forth.

 Innocence-Guilt–oriented people have a tendency to use reasoning as a way to justify their decisions and actions.